kehantan/labbook/docs/buffers_solutions/gel_destaining_solution.rst

 **Procedure**

 #.
-Add 25 mL of methanol to 15 mL of water.
+Add 50 mL of methanol and 10 mL of acetic acid to 40 mL of water.
 #.
-Add 5 mL acetic acid.
-#.
 Mix well.
-#.
-Adjust the total volume to 50 mL with water.